Naomi Westwater

 A R T I S T B I O

-Naomi Westwater (they/she) is a queer, Black-multiracial singer-songwriter from Massachusetts.
+Naomi Westwater (they/them/she) is a queer, Black-multiracial singer-songwriter from Massachusetts.
 Their work combines folk-rock music, poetry, and spirituality.
 Their hope is that through ritual and storytelling they can aid nature in the end of capitalism and the return to community, creativity, and collective joy.

-Naomi is on faculty at Club Passim and Not Sorry Productions teaching songwriting, tarot, and poetry, and leads the Boston Chapter of We Make Noise where she produces We Make Noise Fest and We Make Noise Camp.
-She is also an event producer and has produced shows at The Apollo Theatre, The Beacon Theatre, The Bell House, and more.
-Currently, Naomi is producing a series called Reclaiming Folk: A Celebration of People of Color in Folk Music and has received over 10 grants to tour the series.
+Naomi is also a cultural curator, she leads the Boston Chapter of We Make Noise where she produces We Make Noise Fest and We Make Noise Camp, and has produced shows at The Apollo Theater, The Beacon Theatre, The Bell House, and more.
+Currently, Naomi is producing a series called Reclaiming Folk: A Celebration of People of Color in Folk Music and has received over 20 grants to tour the series.

 T O U R I N G H I S T O R Y